cliosight/Docs/README.md

 	}
 }
 ```

+## JSON body of a Page <a name="page"></a>
+A web page builder is a collection of forms.
+With the pre and post-HTML JSON tags, a form described above can function like a web page except for the limitation that it can have only one submit button.
+But by putting together related forms, we can have a complete web page.
+Example:
+Meeting portal

 ## JSON body of a Report <a name="report"></a>
 While a form is the data input interface, a report is the output of data analysis.
 Both are equipped with bulk upload and download options respectively.
 Results of a report can be accessed via Cliosight's API that can serve as a source of data for visualization applications.